|Date of Birth||April 12, 1898|

 Returning to Vancouver to live with his grandparents and sister Blanche, Harry signed attestation papers for the Permanent Force on 26 July 1919.
 He gave his occupation as chauffeur and his sister as next of kin.
 However, by the fall he was no longer with the force.

 By the 1930’s Harry was living in Kenora, Ontario and working at the Katz Fish Market.
-Likely in Kenora, at some point he married Laura Vandall.
+On 27 April 1937, in Kenora, he married Laura Vandall.
 Born in 1921 in Kenora, Laura was the daughter of Adolphus and Olive (née Atkinson) Vandall.
 According to his obituary, Harry and Laura gave birth to five children, Phyllis (1937), Albert, Julia (1940), Henry, and William.

 Predeceased by his mother Phyllis (Philomene) in 1916, his grandfather Emery in 1931, and his grandmother Angelique in 1934, all in British Columbia, Harry died on 26 May 1944 in Kenora.
 At the time he was survived by his wife and five children.
 Two months later Laura gave birth to daughter Patricia Charlotte.
 Harry is interred in a soldier’s plot in the Lake of the Woods Cemetery, Kenora.
 His grave marker was replaced in 2015.
 Laura later married WW1 veterans Arthur Henry Waltenbery and Ford Fredrickson Day.
 She died on 19 February 1972 in nearby Norman and is interred in the Lake of the Woods Cemetery.

 by Judy Stockham

 obituary: Kenora Miner and News, 30 May 1944